 Wrigleyville Northwest is a densely urban neighborhood (based on population density) located in Chicago, Illinois.

 Wrigleyville Northwest real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Wrigleyville Northwest neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+Many of the residences in the Wrigleyville Northwest neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1970 and 1999.

 In a nation where 1 out of every 4 children lives in poverty, the Wrigleyville Northwest neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.